Women in 1930s Francoist Spain: 1939

 The Spanish Civil War ended in April 1939 following the final collapse of Republican forces.

 Following Franco's victory over the forces of the Second Republic, his government ruled militarily as if they were an occupying force.
 Consequently, this resulted in many people inside Spain feeling alien inside their own land.
 Franco supported this attitude, saying on 3 April 1939, "Spaniards, alert, peace is not a comfortable and cowardly repose against history.
 The blood of those who fell for the Homeland does not allow for forgetfulness, sterility or betrayal Spanish.
 Be alert.
 Spain is still at war against all enemies from within or from abroad."

 On 22 April 1939, an order was made that all canonical marriages carried out by the Republic be registered as such with the Francoist government.

 The castillo de la Mota in Medina del Campo was the center of the Escuela Superior de Formación de la Sección Femenina in the Francoist period.
 Inside, women and teenaged girls were trained to become Falangist leaders in defense of the Spanish family.
 Lessons were given on hygiene, embroidery, cooking, singing of patriotic hymns, and saying of prayers.
 In May 1939, Pilar Primo de Rivera organized a festival at La Mota castle in Medina del Campo which was attended by 10,000 girls and young women.
 With Franco in attendance, Pilar asked that the castle be used as the seat of Sección Femenina and reforms were then started later that year to repurpose it for the organization's needs.

 By April 1939 when the Spanish Civil War concluded, Franco had forcibly made the Basque Country and Basque culture part of the "great household" of a united Spain.
 Franco repealed the 1932 Divorce Law of the Second Republic on 23 September 1939.
 The 23 September 1939 law said that women who requested and received divorces as a result of allegations of mistreatment, the husband could force the wife to remarry.
 In all cases, the divorce request would automatically be annulled if one party asked for the marriage to be reconstituted.
 They had to only state a "desire to reconstitute their legitimate home, or simply, to reassure their conscience as believers."
 In cases where both former spouses wished to remain divorced, neither could remarry until one of them died.
 Marriages that had taken place civilly between 1932 and 1939 were annulled: Couples were forced to remarry, and could only do so if both partners were Catholics.

 During 1939, conditions in prison for children of mothers imprisoned for political offenses were awful.
-In the Las Ventas prison, an average of eight children died a day as a result of lack of food an unhygienic conditions.
+In Las Ventas prison, an average of eight children died a day as a result of lack of food an unhygienic conditions.